How To Combat Depression

 8. Consider Therapy

 Seek the expertise of a licensed therapist.
 Therapy provides a safe space to explore your thoughts and emotions.
-A therapist can help you identify negative thought patterns, develop coping strategies, and acquire a deeper understanding of yourself.
+A therapist can help you identify negative thought patterns, develop coping strategies, and get a deeper understanding of yourself.

 Cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and mindfulness-based approaches are effective in managing depression and promoting emotional well-being.